Carlton Ware World

 Essential Art Deco

-Carlton Ware begins to be mentioned in publications when the Art Deco era was appraised in the 1970s.
-It was included in the one of the first exhibitions on Art Deco, held in Minneapolis in 1971, and shown in all its glory in the illustrated catalogue.
+Carlton Ware begins to be mentioned in publications when the Art Deco era was appraised in the late 1960s.
+Examples were included in the one of the first exhibitions on Art Deco, held in Minneapolis in 1971, and shown in all its glory in the illustrated catalogue.
 Subsequently, it was mentioned in many general books on the period.
 These are far too numerous to list here, so we concentrate on publications specifically about Carlton Ware, or on those with significant sections devoted to it.

 The first publication dedicated to Carlton Ware was in the form of a magazine, called The Carlton Times, published in New Zealand by Jules Smith and Pita Gregory, who started the first Carlton Ware Collectors Club in 1993.
 Five Issues were produced by them.
 Due to other commitments and the difficulty of accessing information from the other side of the world, in 1994, Jules and Pita passed the baton to Helen and Keith Martin, who were based in Kent in the UK.

-It appears that much subsequent written material, in print, or on the web, has been taken directly, or indirectly, from CWCI's magazines and this clubs publication, The Carlton Comet.
-To date, these remain the main source of original material. © HP 2008.
+It appears that much subsequent written material, in print, or on the web, has been taken directly, or indirectly, from CWCI's magazines and Carlton Ware World's publications, The Carlton Comet, and its website.
+Until 2012, these were the main source of original material.

-(CWCI ceased in 2001 and the baton was passed to Carlton Ware World, which was started by a group of former CWCI members.)
+(CWCI ceased in 2001 and the baton was passed to Carlton Ware World, which was started by a group of former CWCI members a few years later.)

 Useful Note - The pictures of book covers below show their relative sizes.